-Steps to list installed, enabled or disabled Apache modules:
+Steps to list installed, enabled, or disabled Apache modules:

-1. List all enabled Apache modules.
+1. List all loaded Apache modules with their load type.

 $ apache2ctl -M